TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.hybridcompute/arcserveragentversion-public.md

     },
     "serviceTreeId": "d41cab33-4a4f-4148-ab2f-2b5ff51bd406"
   },
+  "ingestionClientIdentities": [],
   "version": 1.0,
   "learnMoreLink": "https://docs.microsoft.com/azure/azure-arc/servers/manage-agent",
   "description": "Upgrade to the latest version of the Azure Connected Machine agent", "longDescription": "The Azure Connected Machine agent is updated regularly with bug fixes, stability enhancements, and new functionality.
-Upgrade your agent to the latest version to ensure the best experience with Azure Arc.", "potentialBenefits": "Improved stability and new functionality", "actions": [
+Upgrade your agent to the latest version for the best Azure Arc experience.", "potentialBenefits": "Improved stability and new functionality", "actions": [
     {